noclat/R76/readme.md

 	site/core/r76.php
 	site/core/helpers.php

 You can relocate the `r76.php` and `helpers.php` files.
-Start creating an `index.php` file at the top level, and a config file named as you want.
+Start creating an `index.php` file at the top level.
 Don’t forget to update the protected directory path on the `.htaccess`.

 # Load the system